Kleinkieser/kleinkieser.github.io/_posts/2021-02-23-All Emoji List.md

 ---
 layout: post
 comments: true
-title : Emojis list
+title : Emoji list
-categories: [Emoji]
+categories: [Shitpost]
 ---

-## Here is the list of all the emoji or atleast max of it.
+### A list of most known emojis to test how they'd display on the site.

 People